 Across the board, at-home clear aligners are limited in the types of cases they can treat.
-They can only accept mild to moderate cosmetic cases. byte At-Night is even more limited; all candidates must get doctor approval prior to treatment.
+They can only accept mild to moderate cosmetic cases.
 It’s also important to consider daily wear requirements, too.
 Ultimately, you’ll have to decide for yourself which is right for you, but here are our thoughts:

-- byte At-Night: Use byte At-Night if you have a mild case and you want to avoid the hassle of wearing your aligners all day.
+- Choose Byte At-Night If: You have a mild case and you want to avoid the hassle of wearing your aligners all day.

-- byte All-Day: Use byte’s all-day aligners if you’re in a rush to see your perfect smile. byte’s daytime offering is the fastest method on the market.
+- Choose Byte All-Day If: You’re in a rush to see your perfect smile.
+Byte’s daytime offering has the shortest treatment lengths on the market.
 It’s also the better choice if you need to keep your costs low.

 Final Verdict: Byte At-Night is a worthwhile option for anyone with a mild case of crowding or spacing, while Byte All-Day can treat slightly more complicated cases.
 Whichever you choose, be sure to take advantage of our exclusive discount below.

 Who doesn’t love a good sale?
-Unfortunately, byte doesn’t offer sales too often.
-Every once in a while, you’ll score a deal on the impression kit or get a code for $100 off your aligners (especially if you’re subscribed to their email list). byte also offers discounts for members of the military and students.
+Unfortunately, Byte doesn’t offer sales too often.
+Every once in a while, you’ll score a deal on the impression kit or get a code for $100 off your aligners (especially if you’re subscribed to their email list).
+Byte also offers discounts for active-duty military and veterans and students.

-How does byte At-Night compare to Smile Direct’s Nighttime Clear Aligners?
+How does Byte At-Night compare to Smile Direct Club’s Nighttime Clear Aligners?

 In principle, the two methods are exactly the same.
 You wear your aligners for 10 hours each night.
-But with Smile Direct’s Nighttime Clear Aligners, the average treatment time lasts 10 months.
-That’s because Smile Direct’s aligners aren’t engineered for nighttime treatment like byte’s are.
+But with Smile Direct Club’s Nighttime Clear Aligners, the average treatment time lasts 10 months.
+That’s because Smile Direct Club’s aligners aren’t engineered for nighttime treatment like Byte’s are.

-Yes! byte At-Night and byte All-day aligners are both faster than treatment methods from other companies.
-If speed is your number-one concern, though, we recommend using byte’s All-Day aligners.
-The treatment speed for this method is 1 to 3 months faster than byte At-Night.
+Yes!
+Byte At-Night and Byte All-day aligners both have shorter treatment lengths than treatment methods from other companies.
+If speed is your number-one concern, though, we recommend using Byte’s All-Day aligners; which usually wrap up about a month ahead of At-Night treatment.

-That depends on what you mean by “better.”
-Invisalign and traditional braces can both handle a much wider array of cases than at-home aligners.
-However, byte is cheaper and faster than Invisalign and braces.
+That depends on what “better” means to you.
+Invisalign and traditional braces address a wider array of cases than at-home aligners.
+However, Byte is cheaper and faster than either option.
 So which is better ultimately depends on what you’re looking for in your ideal orthodontic treatment.

 Ultimately, that depends on your insurance policy.
-If you get orthodontic benefits in your policy, then byte treatment should be covered.
-If you’re curious about whether you’ll be covered, byte will run a free coverage check for you; just send them the details on your insurance card.
+If you get orthodontic benefits in your policy, then Byte treatment typically is covered.
+If you’re curious about your policy limits, Byte will run a free coverage check for you; just send them the details on your insurance card.

 What happens if I break or lose an aligner?

 If you’re enrolled in the Byte Protection Plan (by purchasing it outright of financing your treatment) your replacements will be free!
 Otherwise, you can get a replacement for $129 for all-day aligners, $149 for At-Night aligners.
 Byte also recommends that you wear your most recent aligner in the meantime while waiting on the replacement.
 That will keep your teeth from shifting too far back towards their original positions.

 What if I’m not happy with the outcome?

-Occasionally, teeth will shift post treatment.
-As you age (or for women, during pregnancy), your teeth have a tendency to move.
-If that happens, byte promises to help.
-Their unrivaled byte-For-Life guarantee ensures your smile for life.
+Occasionally, teeth will shift after treatment is complete.
+If that happens, Byte promises to help.
+Their Byte-For-Life guarantee ensures your smile for life.
 Just let them know that your smile has changed, and they’ll provide you with new aligners free of charge.
 All you need to do to be eligible is stay on top of wearing and replacing your aftercare retainers.